erichfeinstein/MunchBox/README danny.txt

 Danny Miles

+Week of 4/22

+4/23: Implemented offline functionality.
+App no longer crashes when it fails to receive responses from Google's services.
+(Though it's much less useful in these cases.)

 Week of 4/15

 4/17: Continued code optimization as per the recommendations of Gradle's lint tool.
 Some devices are still experiencing lag on certain transitions, so we are trying